apetros/sps-cut/content/authors/a.-nakiganda/_index.md

 - Alumni
 ---

-Agnes graduated at the University of Leeds in 2022.
+Agnes graduated from the University of Leeds in 2022.